civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section 41

-  **(1)** A person whose membership in the Association has been cancelled for professional misconduct or incompetence may, any time after two years after the date of the cancellation, apply in writing to the Registrar, in accordance with the by-laws, to be reinstated as a member.
+  **(1)** A person whose membership in the Association has been cancelled for professional misconduct or incompetence may, any time after two years after the date of the cancellation, apply in writing to the Registrar, in accordance with the **by-laws**, to be reinstated as a member.

 ### Section 49